yangdanny97/intro-to-d3/README.md

 # Intro to D3

-A brief intro to D3.js, with examples - view it online [here](intro-to-d3) This is a fork of Square's [Intro to D3.js][original-intro-to-d3] tutorial, updated for newer versions of D3 (the original tutorial is for D3 v3 and v4)
+A brief intro to D3.js, with examples - view it online [here](intro-to-d3).

+This is a fork of Square's [Intro to D3.js][original-intro-to-d3] tutorial, updated for newer versions of D3 (the original tutorial is for D3 v3 and v4).

 [intro-to-d3]: https://yangdanny97.github.io./intro-to-d3
 [original-intro-to-d3]: https://square.github.io/intro-to-d3

+Versions of this tutorial compatible with older versions of D3 have been archived in the "releases" section of this repository.

 ## Developing Locally